microsoft/FabricRTIWorkshop/docs/workshop.md

 ## KQL DB - One logical copy
 * [KQL DB - One logical copy](<https://learn.microsoft.com/en-us/fabric/real-time-analytics/one-logical-copy>)
-You can create a one logical copy of KQL Database data by turning on **OneLake availability**.
+Creates a one logical copy of KQL Database data by turning on OneLake availability.
 Turning on OneLake availability for your KQL tables, database or Event House means that you can query the data in your KQL database in Delta Lake format via other Fabric engines such as Direct Lake mode in Power BI, Warehouse, Lakehouse, Notebooks, and more.
 When activated, it will copy via mirroring the KQL data to your Fabric Datalake in delta-parquet format.
 Allowing you to shortcut tables from your KQL Database via OneLake to your Fabric Lakehouse, Data Warehouse, and also query the data in delta-parquet format using Spark Notebooks or the SQL-endpoint of the Lakehouse.

 ## KQL DB dynamic fields
 * [KQL DB - Dynamic fields](<https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/scalar-data-types/dynamic>)